So you’re interested in enlisting in the Military Diet, eh cadet?

 - Eat a damn vegetable every once and awhile.
 Yes, even if you hate them.

-- Cut out liquid calories like soda and juice (they’re both sugar water).
-Drink water, black coffee, tea.
+- Cut out liquid calories like soda and juice (essentially sugar water).
+Drink water, black coffee, tea, or diet soda.

 If you can eat real food, minimize liquid calories, and eat veggies, and do so consistently for months and months – you’re going to have permanent success.